hdr-bgnn/Morphology-analysis/README.md

 To create landmarks, visualizations, and extract measurements, the tool:

   1. Isolates an individual trait (e.g., isolates the dorsal_fin)
-  2. Removes any small blobs of a trait and fills in gaps between blobs of a trait
+  2. Removes any small blobs of a trait and fills in holes within blobs of a trait
   3. Identify and place landmarks
   4. Extract measurements of traits using landmarks (_lm), masks (_m), or a bounding box (_bbox)